ShinyFabio/ADViSELipidomics_book/docs/02-inputdata.md

 ## Data files (LipidSearch or LIQUID) {#sec21}

 The output of LipidSearch and LIQUID are some text files containing information on chromatographic peak area or peak intensity per lipid.
 If your data come from **LipidSearch**, you should have a deuterated file and a non-labeled file for each sample (or replicate).
 The extension of these files should be .txt.
-ADViSELIpidomics accepts files from LipidSearch version 4.2.29.
+ADViSELIpidomics accepts files from LipidSearch version 4.2.29 and beyond (last version tested 5.1.6).
 If your data come from **LIQUID** you can have a positive and a negative file (with a .tsv extension).
 In any case, put your data file in a folder and rename each file with your sample id in a proper way.

 **Example:**
-Your sample is called "AF-1CM" and you have two technical replicates.
+Your sample is called "AF-1C-M" and you have two technical replicates.
 Then, depending on the output software, the name of the data files should be:

 * for LipidSearch: "AF-1C-M_deuterated_1.txt", "AF-1C-M_nonlabeled_1.txt" and "AF-1C-M_deuterated_2.txt" and "AF-1C-M_nonlabeled_2.txt"
 * for LIQUID: "AF-1C-M_positive_1.tsv", "AF-1C-M_negative_1.tsv" and "AF-1C-M_positive_2.tsv", "AF-1C-M_negative_2.tsv"

 The last two characters (e.g. "_1") refer to the technical replicate.
-If you don not have technical replicates just remove these two last characters (so for example in the case of LipidSearch you should have "AF-1C-M_deuterated.txt" and "AF-1C-M_nonlabeled.txt").
+If you do not have technical replicates just remove these two last characters (so for example in the case of LipidSearch you should have "AF-1C-M_deuterated.txt" and "AF-1C-M_nonlabeled.txt").